jamsocket/driftdb/docs/docs/data-model.md

 ### `compact`

 Unlike the other actions, `compact` must be accompanied by a sequence number.
 Also unlike the other actions, the compact action
 *does not* broadcast the message.
-Instead, it deletes all messages from the replay stream of the given key, up to and including the given sequence number.
+Instead, it deletes all messages from the replayable stream of the given key, up to and including the given sequence number.

-`compact` then inserts the accompanying message at the *bacK* of the replay stream for the given key, with the sequence number provided.
+`compact` then inserts the accompanying message as the first element in the replayable stream for the given key, with the sequence number provided.